 Kalaloch Lodge One King Bed Suite - Kalaloch Suite

-The Kalaloch Suite had a king size bed, small refrigerator, microwave, coffee maker, armoire, table with a spotting scope, soaking tub and an epic view of the Pacific Ocean.
+The Kalaloch Suite had a king-size bed, small refrigerator, microwave, coffee maker, armoire, table with a spotting scope, soaking tub, and an epic view of the Pacific Ocean.

 The soaking tub is pretty large and perfect for relaxing in.
 There is also a stand-up shower.

 The sitting area has a comfortable couch with views of the water.
 There is also a small table with chairs and a spotting scope for looking at whales when they migrate past the lodge.
 Just looking out over Kalaloch Beach was epic.

 There is a small deck wrapping around the front of the suite that is perfect for watching the sunset and stars at night.
 We wrapped up in the Pendleton blanket and spent a long time watching for falling stars and looking at constellations.